-- → Update floor plans for common dining areas, redesigning seating arrangements to ensure adequate separation between table setups as mandated for the space.
-Limit parties to only individuals who reside in the same household (including roommates and nonfamilial household members).
-Walk-ins are permitted as long as a customer log is kept. - → Any social distancing measures based on square footage should take into account service areas as well as guest areas. - → Remind third-party delivery drivers and any suppliers that you have internal distancing requirements. - → Post signage at the entrance that states that no one with symptoms of COVID-19 is to be permitted on the premises. - → Limit contact between waitstaff and guests. - → If practical, physical barriers such as partitions or Plexiglas barriers at registers are acceptable. - → Limit the number of employees allowed simultaneously in break rooms. - → Use technology solutions where possible to reduce person-to-person interaction: mobile ordering and menu tablets; text on arrival for seating; contactless payment options.
+- Consider updating floor plans for common dining areas, redesigning seating arrangements to ensure adequate separation between table setups to enable six-foot physical distancing between parties from separate households. - → Any social distancing measures based on square footage should take into account service areas as well as guest areas. - → Remind third-party delivery drivers and any suppliers that you have internal distancing requirements. - → Consider posting signage at the entrance that states that no one with symptoms of COVID-19 is to be permitted on the premises. - → Limit contact between waitstaff and guests. - → If practical, physical barriers such as partitions or Plexiglas barriers at registers are acceptable. - → Limit the number of employees allowed simultaneously in break rooms. - Use technology solutions where possible to reduce person-to-person interaction: mobile ordering and menu tablets; text on arrival for seating; contactless payment options.

-- With larger staffs, use communication boards or digital messaging to convey pre-shift meeting information. - → Provide hand sanitizer for guests to use, including contactless hand sanitizing stations, and post signs reminding guests about social distancing.
-Thank them for their patience as you work to ensure their safety. - → Do not allow guests to congregate in waiting areas or bar areas.
+- → With larger staffs, use communication boards or digital messaging to convey pre-shift meeting information. - Provide hand sanitizer for guests to use, including contactless hand sanitizing stations, and post signs reminding guests about social distancing.
+Thank them for their patience as you work to ensure their safety. - Do not allow guests to congregate in waiting areas or bar areas.
 Design a process to ensure guests stay separate while waiting to be seated.
 The process can include floor markings, outdoor distancing, waiting in cars, etc. Consider an exit from the facility separate from the entrance.
 Determine ingress/egress to and from restrooms to establish paths that mitigate proximity for guests and staff. - → Where possible, workstations should be staggered so employees avoid standing directly opposite one another or next to each other.
-Where six feet of separation is not possible, consider other options and increase the frequency of surface cleaning and sanitizina.
+Where six feet of separation is not possible, consider other options and increase the frequency of surface cleaning and sanitizing.